 4. What can participants expect from the programme?

 Selected candidates will be given tickets to shows of their choice by the Centre.
-They will then submit a review in either English or Chinese to the Centre for editing before it gets published on the Centre 42 website.
-As the programme is not designed as a course, there will be no lessons or workshops on critical writing.
-Reviewers will, however, have the opportunity to engage in dialogue sessions with fellow participants and the editors.
-The 2017 cycle will also see the introduction of a one-on-one clinic, where reviewers can get more personal feedback about their writing.
+They will then submit a review in English to the Centre for editing before it gets published on the Centre 42 website.
+As the programme is not designed as a course, there will be no lessons on critical writing.
+Reviewers will, however, have the opportunity to engage in dialogue sessions with fellow participants and the editor in the form of quarterly roundtables and one-on-one clinics.

 Occasionally, the Centre might recommend foreign productions and include those in the list for reviewers to consider as part of their personal enrichment and development.
 However, the Centre will not bear the cost of or purchase the tickets to these productions.
 The Centre will accept written reviews of these recommended non-Singapore theatre productions for publication on Centre 42’s online platforms.